 The weekend was a great success.
 There were more than 40 SVW cars at the event, which is a record.The weekend was organised by Guenther Pilz and other members of the MGCC Germany, who deserve our hearty thanks.

-Many pictures of the event and of the cars and people taking part can be seen on these Flickr pages:-
+Many pictures of the event and of the cars and people taking part can be seen on John Bannister’s Flickr page:

-The picture above was taken at Wimpole Hall.
-Here the Ratcliffe cup was awarded to Tom Pasteur's magnificent SA Tickford at its debut weekend
+Outside the imposing Wimpole Hall, the Ratcliffe cup was awarded to Tom Pasteur’s magnificent SA Tickford at its debut weekend.

-A great weekend, blessed with superb weather and very ably organised by Jeff & Ann Gibson
+A great event, blessed with superb weather and very ably organised by Jeff & Ann Gibson.

-We had cars from three countries.
-6 came from Germany, 13 from the UK, and 10 from the Netherlands.
+For our 2008 event (31st May – 1st June), we had cars from three countries.
+6 came from Germany, 13 from the UK and 10 from the Netherlands.
 Our venue was Naarden, a fortified coastal town east of Amsterdam.

 On Saturday we had rides through the pretty Dutch villages and countryside, over bridges and under blue skies, with lunch at a bistro.
 Another ride in the afternoon finished at the old barracks in Naarden for the photoshoot.
 Most then went for a boat ride around the fortifications-very peaceful after a day in traffic.

 At the end of the day, the SVW Register AGM was held, and the new committee elected.
-Details are on the "contact us" page.
-Contact Us
+Details are on our Contact Us page.

 After the AGM we had the Gala dinner in the evening, and thanks and prizes were given to the organising team.
 Also, the SVW Register committee awarded a picture of an SA saloon to Gary Perry as thanks for his 5 great years as Chairman.

 On Sunday the weather was a little foggy and damp, and we saw the steam pump at Stoomgemaal, then on to the Expo museum of old crafts and toys for lunch.